-Equivalence write simple fractions e.g. / of $6 = 3$ and recognise the equivalence of / $\frac{1}{4}$ and /.
-2 recognise and show, using diagrams, equivalent fractions with small denominators recognise and show, using diagrams, families of common equivalent fractions recognise and write decimal equivalents of any number of tenths or hundredths recognise and write decimal equivalents 1 1 3 to /; /; / 4 2 4 identify, name and write equivalent fractions of a given fraction, represented visually, including tenths and hundredths read and write decimal numbers as fractions (e.g. 0.71 = 71 / ) 100 recognise and use thousandths and relate them to tenths, hundredths and decimal equivalents recognise the per cent symbol (%) and understand that per cent relates to "number of parts per hundred", and write percentages as a fraction with denominator 100 as a decimal fraction use common factors to simplify fractions; use common multiples to express fractions in the same denomination associate a fraction with division and calculate decimal fraction equivalents (e.g. 0.375) for a simple fraction (e.g. 3/) 8 recall and use equivalences between simple fractions, decimals and percentages, including in different contexts.
-Addition and subtraction of decimals add and subtract fractions with the same denominator within one whole $5 \ 1 \ 6$ (e.g. / + / = / ) 7 7 7 add and subtract fractions with the same denominator add and subtract fractions with the same denominator and multiples of the same number recognise mixed numbers and improper fractions and convert from one form to the other and write mathematical statements > 1 as a mixed number (e.g. $2 \ 4 \ 6 \ 1 \ / + / = / = 1 / )$ $5 \ 5 \ 5 \ 5 \ 5$ add and subtract fractions with different denominators and mixed numbers, using the concept of equivalent fractions

-I aı ultiplication nd division of fractions multiply proper fractions and mixed numbers by whole numbers, supported by materials and diagrams multiply simple pairs of proper fractions, writing the answer in its simplest form (e.g. $\begin{pmatrix} 1 & 1 & 1 \\ / x / = / \end{pmatrix}$ 4 & 2 & 8 multiply one-digit numbers with up to two decimal places by whole numbers divide proper fractions by whole 1 numbers (e.g. $/ \div 2$ 3 = / ) 6 and ultiplicaiton d divition of decimals find the effect of dividing a one- or two- digit number by 10 and 100, identifying the value of the digits in the answer as ones, tenths and hundredths multiply one-digit numbers with up to two decimal places by whole numbers multiply and divide numbers by 10, 100 and 1000 where the answers are up to three decimal places identify the value of each digit to three decimal places and multiply and divide numbers by 10, 100 and 1000 where the answers are up to three decimal places associate a fraction with division and calculate decimal fraction equivalents (e.g. 0.375) for a simple fraction (e.g. /8) use written division methods in cases where the answer has up to two decimal placed solve problems involving numbers up to three decimal places solve problems which require knowing percentage and decimal equivalents of / , 1 1 2 4 /,/,/,/and 4 5 5 5 those with a denominator of a multiple of 10 or 25.
+Equivalence write simple fractions e.g. / of 6 = 3 and recognise the equivalence of / and / .
+2 recognise and show, using diagrams, equivalent fractions with small denominators recognise and show, using diagrams, families of common equivalent fractions recognise and write decimal equivalents of any number of tenths or hundredths recognise and write decimal equivalents 1 1 3 to /; /; / 4 2 4 identify, name and write equivalent fractions of a given fraction, represented visually, including tenths and hundredths read and write decimal numbers as fractions (e.g. 0.71 = 71 /) 100 recognise and use thousandths and relate them to tenths, hundredths and decimal equivalents recognise the per cent symbol (%) and understand that per cent relates to "number of parts per hundred", and write percentages as a fraction with denominator 100 as a decimal fraction use common factors to simplify fractions; use common multiples to express fractions in the same denomination associate a fraction with division and calculate decimal fraction equivalents (e.g. 0.375) for a simple fraction (e.g. 3/) recall and use equivalences between simple fractions, decimals and percentages, including in different contexts.
+Addition and subtraction of decimals add and subtract fractions with the same denominator within one whole (e.g. / + / = /) 7 7 add and subtract fractions with the same denominator add and subtract fractions with the same denominator and multiples of the same number recognise mixed numbers and improper fractions and convert from one form to the other and write mathematical statements > 1 as a mixed number (e.g. 2 4 6 1 / + / = / = 1 /) 5 5 5 5 add and subtract fractions with different denominators and mixed numbers, using the concept of equivalent fractions a lultiplication and division of fractions multiply proper fractions and mixed numbers by whole numbers, supported by materials and diagrams multiply simple pairs of proper fractions, writing the answer in its simplest form (e.g. an lultiplicaiton nd divition of decimals divid d 10 ar the va the ind the effect of ding a one- or two- digit number by and 100, identifying value of the digits in answer as ones, hs and hundredths multiply one-digit numbers with up to two decimal places by whole numbers multiply and divide numbers by 10, 100 and 1000 where the answers are up to three decimal places identify the value of each digit to three decimal places and multiply and divide numbers by 10, 100 and 1000 where the answers are up to three decimal places associate a fraction with division and calculate decimal fraction equivalents (e.g. 0.375) for a simple fraction (e.g. 3/8) use written division methods in cases where the answer has up to two decimal placed